Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Discussion

 \section{Discussion}

-The theoretical results have room for improvement.
+The theoretical results might have room for improvement.
 First, the bounds for empirical processes might be overly conservative.
-It might be possible to substantially reduce those bounds with some additional high-level conditions.
+For example, it might be possible to reduce those bounds with some additional high-level conditions.
 Second, there remains a theoretical gap regarding how the bias of the estimated variance impacts the CI coverage.
 Although the simulation and my argument in Section~\ref{sec: Var bias} indicate that cross-fitting may increase CI coverage and non-cross-fitting may decrease CI coverage, this bias is not a first-order term in my Berry-Esseen-type bounds in Theorems~\ref{thm: asymptotic CV BE bound} and \ref{thm: asymptotic BE bound}.
 Third, I derived the bounds based on empirical process theory and tail bounds.
-For simpler estimators such as sample mean, methods based on characteristic functions yield sharper characterization (without log factors) under other mild conditions (e.g., the Berry-Essen Theorem).
+For simpler estimators such as the sample mean, methods based on characteristic functions yield sharper characterization (without log factors) under other mild conditions (e.g., the Berry-Essen Theorem).
 I did not adopt this approach to accommodate the black-box nuisance function estimators.
 With additional knowledge on the nuisance estimators, it is possible to use characteristic functions to achieve a more accurate characterization of the CI coverage convergence rate.
+Finally, for the cross-fitting procedure, although I treat the number of folds $K$ as a variable, as I discuss in Section~\ref{sec: K choice} in the Supplementary Material, my bound might have room for improvement in terms of $K$.
+A theoretically sound recommendation of $K$ is an open question.

 Nevertheless, I provide new theoretical justifications for adopting cross-fitting when using an AIPW estimator with a flexible outcome model estimator to estimate the ATE in an RCT.
 On the one hand, my upper bound of the convergence rate of CI coverage to nominal coverage for cross-fitting vanishes faster than the non-cross-fit version.
 On the other hand, cross-fitting overestimates the variance, providing additional protection against undercoverage.
 The non-asymptotic results in Section~\ref{sec: additional theory} of the Supplementary Material may also enable asymptotic analysis in high-dimensional settings.
-The results of this paper lay the foundation for future research on the coverage of CIs based on non- and semiparametric estimators, and potentially for providing practical guidance on using such procedures.
+The bounds under the observational setting are an interesting future direction, but they might require substantively different analyses, although the analytic tools in the paper might help.
+The results of this paper lay the foundation for future research on the coverage of CIs based on non- and semi-parametric estimators, and potentially for providing practical guidance on using such procedures.